hashicorp/f5-terraform-consul-sd-webinar/README.md

 # F5 BIG-IP Terraform & Consul Webinar - Zero Touch App Delivery with F5, Terraform & Consul
-- This repository will provision BIG-IP VE (Pay as you Grow), Consul & ngnx servers in AWS
+- This repository will provision BIG-IP VE (Pay as you Grow), Consul & NGNX servers in AWS

 # How to use this repo